jonathanolson/slither/notes/generation.md

 - How to measure difficulty?
 Certain solvers could report out what they needed to get (but what if it requires a chain of colors?)
 - Explicitly list out the "rules" for a given difficulty level in the future?
+- Show the user (for a given puzzle) how much of certain techniques it takes.
+Estimate difficulty

 # Importance of Technique